fbpx

 A more expensive option than standard covers, a pool safety cover can help protect your pool from the elements while also keeping people and animals from falling into the water.

-They’re often solid, but are also available in mesh as well as hybrid versions that have a mesh panel to let water drain into the pool.
+They’re often solid, but they’re also available in mesh and hybrid versions with a mesh panel to let water drain into the pool.
 If you use a mesh or hybrid safety cover, you may need to lower the pool water level again during the winter if it rains or snow melts into the pool.

 Here’s a list of the best recommended inground pool winter covers.